blt2114/gen_snacks/Assignment_2/Writeup.md

 The MinIon would need to read 10 Reads to be at least 95% confident (95.802%) that there are at least two salmon reads.
 Therefore, you would need to run the MinIon for 4.58 minutes at a sequencing rate of 27.5051477171 seconds per read.

+3.
-3. Filtered deletions and insertions for 'Salmo Salar' (Salmon):
+Filtered Deletions and Insertions for 'Salmo Salar' (Salmon):

     'A': 0.2516540388357554,
     'C': 0.2490953504740612,